Blade-Labs/cpp-blade/README.md

 # Introduction

-## Welcome to CPP Blade SDK for Unreal Gaming Engine
+## Welcome to CPP Blade SDK

+As Blade-cpp SDK using https://github.com/hashgraph/hedera-sdk-cpp, which still in development there are limited functionality now.
+Please use ECDSA keys only.

 ### Requirements